Stochastic Optimal Control with Side Information and Bayesian Learning: Introduction

-In this paper, we introduce a contextual stochastic optimal control problem, in which (i) the context is observable and evolves according to a Markov chain, and (ii) the distribution of the exogenous randomness, conditional on the context, is unknown and must be learned from sequential data.
-To estimate this conditional distribution, we posit a regression model and learn its parameters with a Bayesian approach, then solve a Bayesian average estimate of the original control problem.
-Compared to CMDPs and DCMDPs, our formulation departs by imposing Markovian context dynamics (rather than per-episode static or history-dependent context) and our approach hinges on Bayesian learning of the conditional distribution.
-Unlike classical MJLS, which presumes known context transition probabilities and randomness distributions, we learn the context‑conditional randomness distribution from data and integrate Bayesian learning into decision making.
-Conceptually, our approach can be viewed as extending the episodic Bayesian optimal control in \cite{SZLW2025} to a Markovian contextual setting.
+In this paper, we introduce a contextual stochastic optimal control problem, in which (i) the context is observable and evolves according to a Markov chain with known transition probabilities, and (ii) the distribution of the exogenous randomness, conditional on the context, is unknown and must be learned from sequential data.
+To estimate this conditional distribution we posit a regression model and learn its parameters with a Bayesian approach, and then solve a Bayesian average estimate of the original control problem.